ThomasVon2021/ardupilot_rtk/docs/GRTK_User_Manual.md

 ### 2.1 Interfaces

 The GRTK module can be used as a base station or as a mobile station.
 There are three interfaces in total, as shown in Figure 2.1.
-They are the Power port for powering the device, the com1 port for communication between the mobile station and the base station, and the com2 port for communicating with the flight controller to transmit positioning information.
-The com2 port includes uart2 and uart3, and the default use of uart2 is the serial port of flight control communication.
+They are the Power port for powering the device, the com1 port for communication between the Rover and the Base, and the com2 port for communicating with the flight controller to transmit positioning information and heading from internal compass.
+The com2 port includes TX2/RX2 and SCL/SDA, and TX2/RX2 for NMEA data, SCL/SDA for internal compass as default.

 ![](media/interface.png)